balderdashy/sails-docs/upgrading/To1.0.md

 * **The `router` middleware is no longer overrideable.**  The Express 4 router is used for routing both external and internal (aka &ldquo;virtual&rdquo;) requests.
 It&rsquo;s still important to have a `router` entry in `sails.config.http.middleware.order`, to delimit which middleware should be added _before_ the router, and which should be added after.
 * The query modifiers `lessThan`, `lessThanOrEqual`, `greaterThan`, and `greaterThanOrEqual` have been removed.
 Use the shorthand versions instead. i.e. `<`, `<=`, `>`, `>=`.

+### Nested creates and updates

+* The [`.create()`](http://sailsjs.com/documentation/reference/waterline-orm/models/create), [`.update()`](http://sailsjs.com/documentation/reference/waterline-orm/models/update) and [`.add()`](http://sailsjs.com/documentation/reference/waterline-orm/models/find) model methods no longer support creating a new &ldquo;child&rdquo; record to link immediately to a new or existing parent.
+For example, given a `User` model with a singular association to an `Animal` model through an attribute called `pet`, it is not possible to set `pet` to a dictionary representing values for a brand new `Animal` (aka a &ldquo;nested create&rdquo;).
+Instead, create the new `Animal` first and use its primary key to set `pet` when creating the new `User`.
+* Similarly, the [create](http://sailsjs.com/documentation/reference/blueprint-api/create), [update](http://sailsjs.com/documentation/reference/blueprint-api/update) and [add](http://sailsjs.com/documentation/reference/blueprint-api/add-to) blueprint actions no longer support nested creates.
+* The [`.update()`](http://sailsjs.com/documentation/reference/waterline-orm/models/update) model method and its associated [blueprint action](http://sailsjs.com/documentation/reference/blueprint-api/update) no longer support replacing an entire plural association.
+If a record is linked to one or more other records via a [&ldquo;one-to-many&rdquo;](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) or [&ldquo;many-to-many&rdquo;](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) association and you wish to link it to an entirely different set of records, use the [`.replaceCollection()` model method](http://sailsjs.com/documentation/reference/waterline-orm/models/replace-collection) or the [replace blueprint action](http://sailsjs.com/documentation/reference/blueprint-api/replace).

 ### Changes to model configuration

 ##### tl;dr